fbabd/Structure-Aware-LLM-Ab-Ag-Interaction/README.md

-# Structure-Aware Large Language Model Improves Prediction of Antibody-Antigen Interaction
+# Structure-Aware Large Language Model Improves the Prediction of Antibody-Antigen Interaction

-This repository contains the code, datasets, and supplementary materials for our paper:
+This repository contains the code, and datasets for our paper.
 <!-- **"[Paper Title]"**
 [Author Names]